flengyel/Zettel/README.md

 - Structure Notes: Outline and connect Single-focus Zettels under broader themes; contain sections with annotated WikiLinks.
 - Index Notes: Navigational tools marked by IDs starting with 0000.0000.0; annotated with their title only.

-## Revised Zettel Construction Guidelines

-ID and Title: Start with a unique ID and descriptive title for each Zettel.
-Bob Doto writes that a note title "should be a declarative statement rather than a descriptor" (Doto 2024, 56).

-### Main Body:

-1. Single-focus Zettels: Focus on one main idea.
-Annotate WikiLinks when they add context, except for Index Note references.
-Links should be directly related to the central theme.
-2. Structure Notes: Organize and link related Single-focus Zettels under thematic sections, starting each with an annotated WikiLink.
-3. Index Notes: Used for navigation with a simple title annotation, listing relevant notes.

 ### SEE ALSO Section: